bytebase/bytebase.com-old/content/blog/how-schema-sync-work.md

 4. Index
 5. Constraint

-Function, trigger, and procedure do not validate at creation time, so we can create them anywhere after deleting them.
+Function, trigger, and procedure will be not validated at creation time, so we can create them anywhere after deleting the origin one.

 #### Dependencies between different operation types